Oxshady/catcher-_-/README.md

     python client.py
     ```

     This script connects to the specified server and starts capturing keystrokes.
-All captured keystrokes are sent to the server for logging.
+It also gathers browser data and system information, sending all collected data to the server for logging.

 ## Troubleshooting